jrief/django-angular/docs/upload-files.rst

 Usage in Models
 ===============

-Often you might use a model and rely on Django's automatic form generation.
-Then instead of using Django's model field, use :class:`djng.models.fields.ImageField`.
-This is just a wrapper and its only purpose is to tell the form generator to use the alternative ``ImageField`` implementation.
+Often you might use a model and rely on Django's automatic form generation. **django-angular** does this out-of-the-box, whenever the form implementing the model inherits form ``NgModelForm``.
-Since it's compatible with, it can be replaced without any model migration.

 Usage in Templates